New outbreak prompts China to lock down university campus

 The lockdown is the latest example of China’s zero-tolerance approach to the outbreak, which has brought considerable disruption to people’s lives and livelihoods.

-Quarantines, obligatory testing and travel restrictions have become a way of life for much of the population.
-The country’s vaccination rate is among the world’s highest and authorities are beginning to administer booster shots as winter descends.
+Quarantines, obligatory testing and travel restrictions have become the new normal for those even remotely caught up in outbreaks.
+The country’s vaccination rate is among the world’s highest and authorities have begun administering booster shots as winter descends.

 While those measures have met little open resistance, the recent killing of a quarantined person’s pet dog by health workers brought a wave of complaints online.
 The incident in the central city of Shangrao prompted local authorities to issue a statement saying the pet owner and health workers had “reached an understanding.”

-Note: This story has been corrected to say that Dalian is a northeastern Chinese city, not a northwestern one.